≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-AB InBev’s profitability in all periods and situations makes the case for a safe and consistent dividend highly probable.
+AB InBev’s consistent profitability across various periods and situations strongly supports the likelihood of maintaining a safe and consistent dividend.

 AB InBev Runs A High Margin Business